eltrino/diamantedesk-documentation/integration/magento.md

 Key | Ticket Key consists of the selected branch key and ticket sequence number and has next format {_branchKey_}-{_ticketSequenceNumber_}.
 Subject | Contains a short summary of a ticket provided by the ticket author.
 Email | Displays email of a user who created this ticket.
 Prioroty | Displays current priority of a ticket.
+All the tickets created from the Magento powered store have a **Medium** priority by default.
 Status | Displays current status of a ticket.
 Date | Displays the date when the ticket was created.
 Order ID | This field is populated with the corresponding order ID number in case a user created a ticket related to some specific order.